Grimmys/pygame_popup_manager/docs/source/api/menu_manager.rst

     Handle the opening of a new menu and the closing of the active one.
     Handle the triggering of user motion events and user click events on the active menu.

-    :param pygame.Surface screen: The screen on which the menus should be displayed and on which the user events should be handle
+    :param pygame.Surface screen: The screen on which the menus should be displayed and on which the user events should be handled.
-    :ivar pygame.Surface screen: The screen on which the menus should be displayed and on which the user events should be handled
+    :ivar pygame.Surface screen: The screen on which the menus should be displayed and on which the user events should be handled.
     :ivar Optional[InfoBox] active_menu: The current menu in the foreground, the only one that will react to user events.
     :ivar list[InfoBox] background_menus: The ordered sequence of menus that are in the background.